Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay: Lattice simulations

-We use semiclassical real-time lattice simulations, in which the initial state contains a random draw of the vacuum fluctuations in the $\psi_\down$, $\psi_\up$ fields, which is then evolved forward in real time using the classical equations of motion~\cite{Braden:2018tky}.
-By running a large ensemble of such simulations, one can then approximate quantum expectation values of observables by computing averages across the ensemble.
-This approach underpins many numerical simulations of early-Universe phenomena~\cite{Khlebnikov:1996mc,Rajantie:2000nj,Garcia-Bellido:2007nns,Amin:2011hj,Clough:2016ymm}, and is also widely used in atomic physics and quantum optics, where it is known as the truncated Wigner approximation~\cite{Braden:2018tky,Blakie:2008vka}.
-In the context of vacuum decay, these simulations complement the Euclidean formalism by providing an alternative description that is formally valid to the same semiclassical order, but which gives much richer real-time dynamical information about the system.
-While many of the predictions of the Euclidean formalism have been reproduced using these simulations, they tend to predict significantly faster nucleation rates~\cite{Braden:2018tky,Jenkins:2023eez} (although accounting for renormalization effects could potentially resolve this discrepancy~\cite{Braden:2022odm}).
-Analog experiments will eventually shed light on the relationship between these two approaches and how well they approximate the full quantum dynamics.
-For our purposes here, the lattice simulations are simply a cross-check of the Euclidean predictions in Sec.~\ref{sec:edges}.
+We use semiclassical simulations, in which the initial state contains random draws of the vacuum fluctuations in the $\psi_\down$, $\psi_\up$ fields, which are evolved forward in real time using the classical equations of motion~\cite{Braden:2018tky}.
+By running a large ensemble of such simulations, one can approximate quantum expectation values of observables with ensemble averages.
+This approach underpins many numerical simulations of early-Universe phenomena~\cite{Khlebnikov:1996mc,Rajantie:2000nj,Garcia-Bellido:2007nns,Amin:2011hj,Clough:2016ymm}, and is ubiquitous in atomic physics and quantum optics, where it is known as the truncated Wigner approximation~\cite{Braden:2018tky,Blakie:2008vka}.
+In the context of vacuum decay, these simulations complement the Euclidean formalism by providing an alternative description that is valid to the same semiclassical order, but gives much richer dynamical information about the system.
+While many of the predictions of the Euclidean formalism have been reproduced using these simulations, they tend to predict significantly faster nucleation rates~\cite{Braden:2018tky,Jenkins:2023eez} (though accounting for renormalization effects might resolve this discrepancy~\cite{Braden:2022odm}).
+Analog experiments will eventually shed light on the relationship between these approaches and how well they approximate the quantum dynamics.
+For our purposes here, the lattice simulations are simply a cross-check of the predictions in Sec.~\ref{sec:edges}.
 We find that the two approaches are in complete agreement on the question of edge nucleation.